PrimaveraDeveloper/lithium/howto/howto-publish-webhooks.md

 Each webhook will have a payload - data about the event - associated with it.

-To add webhooks to a microservice, first you need to describe the events available - so that subscribers can subscribes to receive the webhooks for those events - and then publish the actual events from microservice's custom logic.
+To add webhooks to a microservice, first you need to describe the events available - so that subscribers can subscribe to receive the webhooks for those events - and then publish the actual events from microservice's custom logic.

 ## Adding webhooks